Laura Dym Cohen

 "It is a privilege to work with students, faculty and staff at Southwestern," Professor Cohen says.
 "I am inspired by my Street Law students' dedication and commitment to help their students.
 It is my hope to expand our program as we target a population that is in great need of law related education and resources.
 I am also working with our students and the legal community to bring additional opportunities to our students and program partnerships to our campus."
 As Director of Community Outreach, she also coordinates the law school's Public Service Program and is the faculty advisor to student public interest groups including Teen Court.

 Professor Cohen works with and often trains pro bono attorneys for various nonprofit opportunities and law-related education programs.
-She has served as co-chair of the Juvenile Courts Task Force of the Los Angeles County Bar Association and as a member of the California State Bar Council on Access and Fairness.
-She is currently on the California State Bar Task Force on Admissions Regulation Reform (Phase II: Implementation), California Foster Youth Education Task Force and and is a mediator for the Consortium for Children regarding permanency planning mediations for dependency matters.
+She helped create the Los Angeles Incubator Consortium which was awarded a grant from the State Bar of California's Commission on Access to Justice.
+She has served as co-chair of the Juvenile Courts Task Force of the Los Angeles County Bar Association, as a member of the California State Bar Council on Access and Fairness and was on the California State Bar Task Force on Admissions Regulation Reform (Phase II: Implementation).
+She currently is on Equal Justice Work's National Advisory Committee, Co-chairs the Southern California Diversity Pipeline Coalition, SALT Trina Grillo Planning Committee, California Foster Youth Education Task Force and is a mediator for the Consortium for Children regarding permanency planning mediations for dependency matters.